What is SHARP?

 To participate in SHARP, you must agree to all of the following:

-Request a comprehensive safety and health consultation visit by completing a request on line at OSHA.illinois.gov or calling 800-972-4216
+Request a comprehensive safety and health consultation visit by completing a request on line or by calling 800-972-4216

 Correct any hazards identified